Damon-Crutchfield/smart-image-processor/README.md

 ## Tech Stack

 - **Programming Language**: Python
-- **Libraries**:
+- **Core Libraries**:
-  - OpenCV: For image processing and analysis.
+  - OpenCV: For image processing and object detection.
   - Pillow: For image enhancement and manipulation.
   - pytesseract: For OCR functionality.
-  - Flask: For optional API integration.
+  - Flask: For REST API integration.
-  - PyTorch/TensorFlow: For AI-driven object detection (optional).
+  - YOLO: For object detection models.

 ---